 The other option is to run the VPN client on your router.
 You will need a router that has this functionality built into it.
 The best part about using VPN on your router is now all of your devices can use the VPN connection automatically.

-You can then use port forwarding the same way you would with an internet service provider that offers a public IP address such as Xfinity, Spectrum, or Verizon Fios.
+You can then use port forwarding the same way you would with an internet service provider that offers a public IP address, such as Xfinity, Spectrum, or Verizon Fios.

-- NordVPN
+NordVPN Banner

 Set Up Your Own VPN Server (Advanced Option)